Case Study: Hugh Black

 Hugh already carries out full GPS soil analysis on a 6-year rotation and uses precision agriculture techniques such as variable-rate spreading for lime.
 Hugh imports manures and digestate, both to supplement inorganic fertilisers and improve soil organic matter.

-Find out more about Backboath from farm host Hugh in the video below.
+Find out more about Hugh in the videos below.

 Hugh would like to maintain outputs but cut back on inputs, for example, reduce chemical use.
 Hugh is interested in monitoring the variation in soil health experienced across his rotation, especially before and after the potato crop.
 Hugh said “Potatoes are the most invasive crop to the soils here and this means the soils are cultivated more often to establish a good growing environment for the finished fresh potatoes on the shelf.
 We want to guarantee we are regenerative in our rotation of soil health and structure in order to produce in future”.